 The puzzles are actually super simple to preserve.
 You only need a few craft supplies (that you might just already have around your home).

-How to Preserve a Puzzle
+How to Glue a Puzzle

 If you didn't build the puzzle(s) on the poster board, gently guide it onto the board by sliding it across the table.